2023/24 Waiver Deadlines

 The Waiver Application is only available online.

-Students that have been automatically charged for the Student Health Insurance may apply to waive the Student Health Insurance fee if they have an existing health insurance policy that meets the University Waiver Criteria (listed below).
-The online Waiver Application is located online in the student's My OHIO Student Center in the Financials section.
+Students that have been automatically charged for Student Health Insurance may apply to waive the fee if they have an existing health insurance policy.
+The Waiver Application is located online in the student's My OHIO Student Center in the Financials section.

 Students must provide proof of their existing health insurance coverage on the online Waiver Application prior to the posted Waiver deadline.
 Directions to complete the online Waiver Application as well as an instructional video are located below.
 If a Waiver Application is not submitted, or is denied, the charge for the Student Health Insurance fee will remain on the student's account and they will be enrolled in the Student Health Insurance Policy for the current semester's coverage period.